GaloisInc/saw-training/HMAC.rst

 the diff between ``s2n_hmac_old.c`` and ``s2n_hmac_new.c`` to have a better understanding of all of the changes implemented.

+..
+DTC: Instead of saying "one might guess... yay the guess was right!", I'd just say "here's what we have to do", and also explicitly relate it to the rotr3 bit at the end of Swap.rst

+..
+DTC: First sentence of next para is run-on

 More interesting, though, is the fact that knowing these changes, it is possible to estimate reasonably what will need to change among reference implementations, specifications, and proof scripts verifying that these